OpenC3/cosmos/docs.openc3.com/docs/configuration/command.md

 #### OVERFLOW
 **Set the behavior when writing a value overflows the type**

 By default OpenC3 throws an error if you try to write a value which overflows its specified type, e.g. writing 255 to a 8 bit signed value.
 Setting the overflow behavior also allows for OpenC3 to 'TRUNCATE' the value by eliminating any high order bits.
 You can also set 'SATURATE' which causes OpenC3 to replace the value with the maximum or minimum allowable value for that type.
-Finally you can specify 'ERROR_ALLOW_HEX' which will allow for a maximum hex value to be writen, e.g. you can successfully write 255 to a 8 bit signed value.
+Finally you can specify 'ERROR_ALLOW_HEX' which will allow for a maximum hex value to be written, e.g. you can successfully write 255 to a 8 bit signed value.

 | Parameter | Description | Required |
 |-----------|-------------|----------|